lev2pr0/DLMailboxForwardingReport/README.md

 -- For Exchange Online, you must include your Microsoft 365 tenant's onmicrosoft domain(s) to be considered internal in report

+-- For Exchange Online, report results may vary due to dependency on Microsoft online services and data

 -- Always test the script in a non-production environment first.

 -- Review the script's code and understand its functionality before execution.

 -- The script may require specific permissions or elevated privileges to run correctly.

 -- The script's behavior may vary depending on the system configuration and environment.